Kerley shines, Richardson stumbles at US athletics World Championship trials

 Kerley's time improved on the 9.85sec that Ferdinand Omanyala of Kenya posted in Nairobi on May 7.

-Reigning world champion Christian Coleman made it safely through, winning his heat in 10.08sec.
-Bracy Marvin and Elijah Hall-Thompson followed him home, both credited with 10.09sec.
+Reigning world champion Christian Coleman made it through, winning his heat in 10.08sec.

 Coleman, 26, has a bye for the worlds as the 2019 champion.
 But even with his berth assured he said he plans to run every round at trials as he continues to return to peak form after serving an 18-month suspension for missing multiple drug testing appointments.